In February, 2022 we celebrated the contributions of Black people. Black History Month is a time to reflect on the struggle for racial justice.

 We honor his life and extraordinary legacy by inviting gifts to the Absalom Jones Fund for Episcopal HBCUs, which aids the students, faculty and staff of two Episcopal Historically Black Colleges and Universities (HBCUs): Saint Augustine’s University in Raleigh, North Carolina and Voorhees College in Denmark, South Carolina.

-In February we celebrate the contributions of Black people.
-It is a time to reflect on the struggle for racial justice.
-Our theme in 2021 was “The Black Family: Representation, Identity, and Diversity,” chosen by the Association for the Study of African American Life and History.
+Our theme for Black History Month in 2021 was “The Black Family: Representation, Identity, and Diversity,” a theme chosen by the Association for the Study of African American Life and History.

 Memeger is a long-time DuPont chemist at the Pioneering Research Laboratory.
 He played a crucial role in streamlining the production of Kevlar by discovering a faster polymerization process.
 Memeger holds fourteen patents for his discoveries.
 In addition, he is an accomplished artist, taking inspiration from the geometric shapes found in molecular compounds.
 This 40-minute documentary features an oral history of Dr. Memeger conducted by SsAM member Dr. Jeanne Nutter in 2020.

 Click here to see a digital exhibit about the life of Dr. Memeger on the Hagley Museum and Library website.